DataverseLabs/pyinterpolate/paper/paper.md

 where $z_{x_{i}}$ is a value at location $x_{i}$ and $z_{(x_{i} + h)}$ is a value at translated location in a distance $h$ from $x_{i}$.

-After estimation of experimental semivariogram theoretical models are fitted to the experimental curve.
-Pyinterpolate package implements linear, spherical, exponential and gaussian models but many others are applied for specific cases.
+In the next step theoretical models are fitted to the experimental curve.
+Pyinterpolate package implements linear, spherical, exponential and gaussian models but many others are applied for specific cases [@Armstrong:1998].
 Model with the lowest error is used in (3) to estimate $\gamma$ parameter.

-Ordinary Kriging is one of the classic Kriging types within the package.
-Other is **Simple Kriging** is another available method for point interpolation.
+Ordinary Kriging is one of the classic Kriging types within the package. **Simple Kriging** is another available method for point interpolation.
 Simple Kriging may be used when the process mean is known over the whole sampling area.
-This situation rarely occurs in places where sampling density is high.
+This situation rarely occurs in real world.
+It can be observed in places where sampling density is high [@Armstrong:1998].
 Simple Kriging system is defined as:

 (5) $$\hat{z} = R + \mu$$